 Usually, the time limit will begin on the date of the accident.
 It could also commence from the date you become aware of your injuries if this is later (which might be the case if you were incapacitated following your accident).

-In this guide we’ll look at some common jet ski injuries that can occur, the main causes of accidents and also provide some advice for loved ones who’d like to claim following a deadly jet ski accident.
+In this guide, we’ll look at some common jet ski injuries that can occur, the main causes of accidents and also provide some advice for loved ones who’d like to claim following a deadly jet ski accident.
+While fatal accident claims can be quite complex, our team can help take the stress out of making a claim.

 If you do decide to begin a claim for a jet ski accident, you’ll need some evidence to help back up your assertions.
 Therefore, if possible, we recommend that you: